ahmedmamdouh29004/b2b-sales-pipeline-performance-analytics-dashboard/README.md

 | Dustin Brinkmann | $1.09M | 63.0% | **$219K** |

 **The paradox:**
 Cara Losch has the **highest Win Rate (64.4%)** but the **lowest revenue per agent ($226K)**.
-Melvin has the **highest revenue** but **below-average Win Rate (62.2%)**.
-This suggests Cara's team wins deals efficiently but works on smaller deal sizes — while Melvin's team chases larger deals and accepts more losses.
+This suggests high efficiency but low deal size.

 **Action:**
-→ Cara's team needs larger deal opportunities — their conversion efficiency is proven.
-→ Melvin's team needs Win Rate coaching — they have the pipeline volume, not the close quality.
+→ Increase deal size exposure for high-efficiency teams.
+→ Improve Win Rate for high-revenue teams.

+---

 ## 🗄️ Data Model